ChilliCream/hotchocolate-docs/docs/middleware.md

 The extension method hides the complexity of combining a middleware with arguments and so on and also reduces repetitive code.

+### Executor Bound Middleware

+Field middleware components can also be declared on the `QueryExecutionBuilder`, this way the execution engine can be extended without having to declare field middleware components on a schema and query middleware components on the executor.
+The 'UseField' method let you consistently extend the execution engine through one interface.

+So, when should we put a field middleware on the schema level and when on the executor level.

+We should put anything on the schema level that is needed to make the schema work properly.
+Everything, that changes the way the query engine works or infrastructure components should go on the executor level since those are exchangable.
+This is especially true when you combine a query middleware with a field middleware.

-_As a side note, the `IMiddlewareContext` implements also `IResolverContext` so in a middleware you have access to all the context information that the resolver context has._
+>As a side note, the `IMiddlewareContext` implements also `IResolverContext` so in a middleware you have access to all the context information that the resolver context has.

-_You can even access all the results that the previous resolver in your path have produced by accessing the `Source` property which is exposed as a immutable stack of results._
+>You can even access all the results that the previous resolver in your path have produced by accessing the `Source` property which is exposed as a immutable stack of results.

 ## Directive Middleware